CS171/2016-cs171-website/project.md

 * README - The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
 The README must contain URLs to your project websites and screencast videos.
 The README must also explain any non-obvious features of your interface.

 ## Grading Criteria

-The entire project is worth 40% of the entire grade, the specific break-down of the individual project parts is shown here (sums up to 100%):
+The entire project is worth 40% of the entire grade, the specific break-down of the individual project parts is shown here:

-* Project plan: 5%
+* Detailed project plan: 5%
 * Teaching Material for Jigsaw Groups: 25%
 * Project re-design: 10%
 * Prototype V1: 20%